Improwised/improwised-new-website/newapp/src/content/blog/zero-downtime-architecture.md

 author: 'Rakshit Menpara'
 image: '$lib/images/blogs/Zero-Downtime-Architecture-Head.webp'
 linkTags:
-  - "The Problem: Downtime is Costly"
+  - title: "The Problem: Downtime is Costly"
-  - "The Role of Platform Engineering"
+  - title: "The Role of Platform Engineering"
-  - "Architectural Pillars of Zero Downtime"
+  - title: "Architectural Pillars of Zero Downtime"
+    children:
+      - "1.
+Immutable Infrastructure and Declarative IaC"
+      - "2.
+Blue-Green and Canary Deployments"
+      - "3.
+Service Mesh and Smart Routing"
+      - "4.
+Auto-Healing and Observability"
+      - "5.
+Chaos Engineering and Resilience Testing"
+      - "6.
+Distributed Systems and Multi-Zone Deployments"
-  - "Real-World Example: SaaS Platform Uptime Boost"
+  - title: "Real-World Example: SaaS Platform Uptime Boost"
-  - "Future-Proofing with Platform Engineering"
+  - title: "Future-Proofing with Platform Engineering"
 ---

 In today's always-on digital world, downtime is more than a nuisance; it's a revenue-killer and a brand liability.
 Whether you're running a fintech platform, a SaaS business, or a global e-commerce store, high availability is a must.
 That's where Zero Downtime Architecture (ZDA) comes in, and more importantly, where Platform Engineering becomes your long-term strategy to implement and sustain it.